bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Install QGroundControl

-We recommend using the most recent daily build of QGroundControl.
+*ArduSub* **requires the use of the most recent daily build of QGroundControl**.
 Downloads are available for Android, Windows, Mac OS, and Linux.

 Here are direct links to the most recent daily builds: